deloschang/750words-in-terminal/README.md

 1. Launch 750words with python 750words.
-2. You have 45 seconds to write whatever you want.
+2. Enter how long you want to write for (default is 45 seconds if you press enter)
-3. Your words are saved!
+3. Your words are timestamped saved in "my750/"